1. Home

 Perhaps more than any other, Jay Gould defined why the general public so despised tycoons as he attempted almost every scheme in the book to achieve a profit.

 For instance, at one point he tried to corner the gold market and later only defeated the powerful Cornelius Vanderbilt for control of the Erie Railroad by bribing the New York state legislature.
-However, for all of Gould's flaws he actually was quite successful at operating railroads when he wasn't attempting to "steal" money.
+However, for all of Gould's flaws he actually was quite successful at operating railroads when not attempting to "steal" money.

 Background